Skip Navigation

 The PCL has been described as one of the main stabilizers of the knee.
 It is broader and stronger than the ACL.
 It connects the femur (thigh bone) to the tibia (shin bone).
 Its function is to prevent the posterior translation of the tibia relative to the femur.

 PCL injury commonly occurs in sports such as football, soccer, basketball, and skiing.
-A forceful hyperextention of the knee or a direct blow just below the knee cap will disrupt the PCL and cause knee pain and PCL Injury.
+A forceful hyperextension of the knee or a direct blow just below the knee cap can disrupt the PCL, causing knee pain and injury.

-What Are The Symptoms of Posterior Crucial Ligament (PCL)?
+What Are the Symptoms of Posterior Cruciate Ligament (PCL) Injury?

-What Are The Treatment Options For Posterior Crucial Ligament (PCL)?
+What Are the Treatment Options for Posterior Cruciate Ligament (PCL) Injury?

 Nonsurgical Treatment